Key Takeaways

 Sports Festival

 Sports Festival is the largest multi-sport event in Romania, held annually in Cluj-Napoca.
-During the festival, participants have the opportunity to experience a variety of sports, witness exhibition matches with internationally renowned athletes, attend concerts and enjoy a vibrant festival atmosphere.
+During the festival, participants have the opportunity to experience a variety of sports, witness exhibition matches with internationally renowned athletes, attend concerts and enjoy a bustling festival atmosphere.

 Electric Castle